sysprog21/simplefs/README.md

   ```

 ### Extent support
-The extent covers consecutive blocks, we allocate consecutive disk blocks for it at a single time.
-It is described by `struct simplefs_extent` which contains three members:
+An extent spans consecutive blocks; therefore, we allocate consecutive disk blocks
+for it in a single operation.
+It is defined by `struct simplefs_extent`, which
+comprises three members:
-- `ee_block`: first logical block extent covers.
+- `ee_block`: the first logical block that the extent covers.
-- `ee_len`: number of blocks covered by extent.
+- `ee_len`: the number of blocks the extent covers.
-- `ee_start`: first physical block extent covers.
+- `ee_start`: the first physical block that the extent covers."

 ```
 struct simplefs_extent
   +----------------+